okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/aspnet/integrationsteps.md

 This step handles the callback from the widget that returns an `interaction_code`.
 This code is redeemed in the next step for tokens.
 The callback URL must be identical and is defined in these two locations:

 * The `RedirectURI` parameter in the configuration setting that is defined in [Download and set up the SDK and sample app](/docs/guides/oie-embedded-common-download-setup-app/aspnet/main/).
 * A URI defined in the **Sign-in redirect URIs** field in the Okta Application.
-The **Sign-in redirect URIs** field is described in [Set up your Okta org for password factor only use cases](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-password-factor-only-use-cases).
+The **Sign-in redirect URIs** field is described in [Create a new application](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#create-a-new-application).

 For the sample application, the **RedirectURI** should be set to `https://localhost:44314/interactioncode/callback`.